uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 }
 ```

 You may notice that I am passing a `systemName` parameter here.
 I am using something called [**SF Symbols**](https://developer.apple.com/sf-symbols/), which is a library of icons provided by Apple.
 You can download the latest version and browse the icons yourself, but to save some time we use the `arrow.counterclockwise` symbol here, which is the "undo" arrow we're looking for.
 Once you pass the name of the symbol as a string to the `systemName` parameter of `Image`, it will render with the correct SF symbol.
+The `.font(.title)` view modifier enlarges the size of this symbol.

 The rest of the view modifiers are used to achieve a circular image with a white background and blue-ish border of line width 3.
 If you're wondering why we're drawing two separate Circles, one with a fill color and one with a stroke border color, it's because SwiftUI doesn't provide a built-in way to fill *and* stroke at the same time, so we have to put one as the background and one as the overlay with a border.
-This [example](https://www.hackingwithswift.com/quick-start/swiftui/how-to-fill-and-stroke-shapes-at-the-same-time) provides other workarounds as well.
+This [example](https://www.hackingwithswift.com/quick-start/swiftui/how-to-fill-and-stroke-shapes-at-the-same-time) (where we got this solution) provides other workarounds as well.

 You may also notice how we pass a string to the `Color`.
 These strings are the name of a **color set** we have defined for you in the Assets folder.
 To declare your own custom color set, right click anywhere on the Assets page and select "New Color Set".
 You can use the color picker on the bottom right to select a color you desire, or enter a specific "RGB" or hex code for your color (different ways to specify a color using number/letter values).
 For more information on how to do this, look [here](https://betterprogramming.pub/custom-colors-and-modifiers-in-swiftui-a093c243c126).

-Now, within `ContentView` we simply write the following code at the top of our body:
+Now, within `ContentView` we simply write the following code at the top of our `body`:

 ``` swift
 HStack {